Infinite Scrolling: Pros and Cons

 Knowing that a large percentage of website visitors get to a site in a way other than the homepage, navigation is vital to keeping those users around.
 Infinite scrolling can make navigation somewhat messy.

 Where does navigation live?
 A sticky concept is an option here.
 But how does it link to other content?
 What are the linking and flow patterns of the sitemap?
 If everything is on one giant page, this can be challenging.

 It can also make bookmarking and skipping around difficult.
 Knowing these users both save and jump past information is something you need to consider in the site design.
 One alternative is to code “pages” into the scrolling technique so information is grouped in some way.

 Infinite scrolling is just made for visual websites.
 You can display an unlimited number of images in the style of Pinterest.

 Websites that are most commonly (and in the best way) using infinite scrolling are those that include highly visual content.
-Design and photo portfolios and photo sharing site content is common.
-Other common content is aggregation, such as Tumblr (which also tends to be visual) and some ecommerce.
+Design and photo portfolios and photo sharing site content are common.
+Other common content is aggregation, such as Tumblr (which also tends to be visual) and some e-commerce.

 Con: Tracking Analytics is Tougher

 If you live for analytics, infinite scrolling has some big challenges.
 A line of Google Analytics code might not provide all the information you need and some third-party tools might be necessary.

 It also causes some search engine optimization challenges.
 There are ways to overcome SEO issues but you have to take it into consideration.
 Google has a guide to making these applications findable for their crawlers in the webmasters tool kit.